kowala-tech/kcoin/CODESTYLE.md

 Consider using struct of values, optional params or a builder.

-Don't do this
+Don't do this:

 ```go
 postLetter(firstName string, lastName string, street string, city string, postcode string, flatNumber int)
 ```

-why not
+why not:

 ```go
 postLetter(personName PersonName, address Address)